rendaduiyan/android-screen-montior-for-linux/README.md

  All socket reading and writing are in aysnc mode - gio async apis are called instead of blocking ones.
 All callbacks are paid espeicial attention.
 For example, callback "channel_read_cb" g_io_add_watch will allocate a reading buffer for g_input_stream_read_async and pass buffer pointer as the parameter for the callback "read_cb".
 The latter will take the responsibility to free the allocated buffer when the message processing is done.

  GStreamer:
  Current smart phones have 1080x1920 resolution (or above) by default, in most cases we don't want to display such a high resolution.
 In gstreamer we need videoconvert and video scale to do that.
 We can display the screen either on the local machine or on a remote one (not configurable for now, minor change is needed, by setting the host for udpsrc and udpsink).
 So udpsink and udpsrc are introduced.
-More than that, we can start multiple asm instances to get the screenshot and interlace them in the player .
+More than that, we can start multiple asm instances to get the screenshot and interlace them in the player ; on the other hand, the screenshot can be multicasted.

  Typical CPU and memory usage: